home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ### Troubleshooting

 #### Accessing the local device
-accessing-the-local-device

 If you need to configure the Smile directly, without using the Plugwise App, you can find the link to your device by:

 1. Go to {% my integrations title="**Settings** > **Devices & services**" %}, and select your integration.
 2. If you have more than one Plugwise Smile, select the one to configure.
-3. Select the device with 'Smile' in it's name.
+3. Select the device with 'Smile' in its name.
 4. On the integration entry, choose to open the configuration URL left of the {% icon "mdi:dots-vertical" %} icon.
 5. A new window/tab will open, enter `smile` (or `stretch`) as the username and your Smile ID as the password.
 6. Consult the manual or click the `search` button on the [Plugwise Support](https://plugwise.com/support/) page for interactive help.